Mediation Program FAQs

 Q: Is mediation like filing a complaint or an appeal?

 A: No, mediation is separate from the appeal or complaint process, but may be used to supplement either process.
-If an employee has filed a complaint of workplace discrimination or harassment, he or she may also request mediation in an attempt to resolve the issues; however, this does not remove any obligation the agency may have to investigate the complaint.
+If an employee has filed a complain, he or she may also request mediation in an attempt to resolve the issues; however, this does not remove any obligation the agency may have to investigate the complaint.

 In addition, if an employee has filed an appeal of a disciplinary action, he or she may also request to mediate the disciplinary action (if filed within the applicable appeal timeframe).
 Note that mediation does not toll the deadline for filing an appeal.
 If an acceptable agreement is reached in mediation, the appeal may be withdrawn or dismissed as part of the mediation settlement.